talonframework/talon/README.md

 Once the override template generator is created, simply edit the .eex template and customize it as designed.

 When you compile the project, the new slim template generated.
-The talon comiler first checks to see if a template is defined in the `templates/admin_lte/theme/resource/generators` path.
+The talon compiler first checks to see if a template is defined in the `templates/admin-lte/theme/resource/generators` path.
 It will be compiled instead of the global template if it exists.

 ## TODO
 - [X] Prototype a theme based template generator for master site